pypy/pypy/pypy/doc/getting-started-python.rst

 using only the tools provided by the Microsoft .NET SDK, since ``ilasm`` crashes when trying to assemble the pypy-cli code due to its size.
-Microsoft .NET SDK 2.0.50727.42 is affected by this bug; other version could be affected as well: if you find a version of the SDK that works, please tell us.
+Microsoft .NET SDK 2.0.50727.42 is affected by this bug; other versions could be affected as well: if you find a version of the SDK that works, please tell us.

 Windows users that want to compile their own pypy-cli can install